| Night Cruise |

 |A Wharf for the Cruise|

-Metro: Take metro Line 2, get off at Haizhu Square Station and get out from Exit A.
+Metro: Take metro Line 2 or Line 6, get off at Haizhu Square Station and get out from Exit A.

 Address: Yanjiang West Road